Virendra Nath Misra

-Virendra Nath Misra (January 9, 1935- 31 October 2015) was an Indian archaeologist.
+Virendra Nath Misra (9 January 1935 – 31 October 2015) was an Indian archaeologist.
 He graduated from University of Pune.
 He is noted for his research into the Indus Valley civilization.

 Life and career

 Misra came from a small Village at the bank of ramganga river-Nisvi, Khandauli, in Farrukhabad district, Uttar Pradesh.
 After completing his initial studies from the University of Lucknow, he joined the Deccan College, Pune and graduated from the University of Pune.
 He is noted for his research in Prehistory, Protohistory and Ethnoarchaeology.
 A career spanning over several decades, Misra is remembered for his studies in northern Rajasthan, western Madhya Pradesh and Maharashtra.
 He excavated important archaeological sites such as Bhimbetka (a world Heritage site) and Balathal, among others.
+Misra died in Pune on 31 October 2015, at the age of 80.